Albion-class landing platform dock: Decommission and sale to Brazil

 The decommission of the ships by the RN was planned for March 2025.
 On 20 December 2024, was reported that the Brazilian Navy is in negotiation with RN to buy HMS Bulwark.
 On 26 January 2025, the Daily Mail reported the sale for Brazil of the two boats of the class, Albion and Bulwark, in a negotiation of £20 million (R$145 million).
 On 4 February 2025, the Brazilian Navy confirmed the negotiations to the newspaper O Globo.

 On 2 April 2025, the Brazilian and British MoDs signed a letter of intent to launch the basis of formal negotiations, including detailed technical assessments and discussions on the financial and logistical terms, aiming at the incorporation of the units into the Brazilian Navy's fleet.
 On 4 April, the UK MoD confirmed the negotiations for the transfer.
 On 30 April, the UK's Minister of State for Defence Procurement and Industry and House of Commons MP Maria Eagle, confirmed the intention to sell the two ships to Brazil, in an answer to MP Ben Obese-Jecty.

 Brazilian service

 On 10 September 2025, during the Defence and Security Equipment International in London, the former HMS Bulwark was officially sold to Brazil with the contract signed aboard HMS Mersey.
 She will be re-commissioned in 2026.
-The transfer of the ship to Brazil will take place in September 2025 with an handover ceremony at HMNB Devonport in Plymouth.
+The transfer of the ship to Brazil took place in September 2025 with an handover ceremony at HMNB Devonport in Plymouth.